Morizz00/file-self-destructor-api/README.md

 Downloads the file

-Deletes it immediately after download
+Deletes it immediately after the number of downloads is reached

 curl http://localhost:8080/file/4a2f9d --output recovered.txt